-As soon as the granular base has been completed, it shall be thoroughly compacted and shaped and the base course of asphalt placed (if practical and if with approval from the Municipality).
-The base course shall consist of 50 mm minimum thickness of HL-8 Base Course Asphalt.
+As soon as the granular base has been completed, it shall be thoroughly compacted and shaped, and the base course of asphalt placed (if practical and if with approval from the Municipality).
+The base course shall consist of HL-8 Base Course Asphalt.
 Following at least one year from the date of placement of the base asphalt, the Developer shall arrange an inspection with the Municipality to discuss any remedial work that may be required prior to placing the surface coat of asphalt.
-Only following the one year and the completion of any remedial works shall the surface coat of asphalt be placed consisting of 40 mm minimum thickness of HL-3 Surface Course Asphalt.
+Only following the one year and the completion of any remedial works shall the surface coat of asphalt be placed consisting of HL-3 Surface Course Asphalt.
 Asphalt work shall conform in all respects to OPSS 310.